-- The CMC Online Help provides information about using the Web interface. - The Chassis Management Controller (CMC) Secure Digital (SD) Card Technical Specification provides minimum BIOS and firmware version, installation and usage information. - The Integrated Dell Remote Access Controller 6 (iDRAC6) Enterprise for Blade Servers User Guide provides information about installation, configuration and maintenance of the iDRAC on managed systems. - The Dell OpenManage IT Assistant User's Guide provides information about IT Assistant. - Documentation specific to your third-party management console application.
+- The CMC Online Help provides information about using the Web interface. - The Chassis Management Controller (CMC) Secure Digital (SD) Card Technical Specification provides minimum BIOS and firmware version, installation and usage information. - The Integrated Dell Remote Access Controller 6 (iDRAC6) Enterprise for Blade Servers User Guide provides information about installation, configuration and maintenance of the iDRAC on managed systems. - The Dell OpenManage IT Assistant User's Guide provides information about IT Assistant.

-- The Dell OpenManage Server Administrator's User's Guide provides information about installing and using Server Administrator. - The Dell Update Packages User's Guide provides information about obtaining and using Dell Update Packages as part of your system update strategy.
+- Documentation specific to your third-party management console application. - The Dell OpenManage Server Administrator's User's Guide provides information about installing and using Server Administrator. - The Dell Update Packages User's Guide provides information about obtaining and using Dell Update Packages as part of your system update strategy.

-The following system documents are also available to provide more information about the system in which your CMC is installed:
+The following system documents provide more information about the system in which CMC is installed:

 - The safety instructions that came with your system provide important safety and regulatory information.
-For additional regulatory information, see the Regulatory Compliance home page at www.dell.com/regulatory compliance.
-Warranty information may be included within this document or as a separate document. - The Rack Installation Guide and Rack Installation Instructions included with your rack solution describe how to install your system into a rack. - The Hardware Owner's Manual provides information about system features and describes how to troubleshoot the system and install or replace system components. - Systems management software documentation describes the features, requirements, installation, and basic operation of the software. - Documentation for any components you purchased separately provides information to configure and install these options. - Updates are sometimes included with the system to describe changes to the system, software, and/or documentation.
+For additional regulatory information, see the Regulatory Compliance home page at www.dell.com/regulatory\compliance.
+Warranty information may be included within this document or as a separate document. - The Rack Installation Guide and Rack Installation Instructions included with your rack solution describe how to install your system into a rack. - The Hardware Owner's Manual provides information about system features and describes how to troubleshoot the system and install or replace system components. - Systems management software documentation describes the features, requirements, installation, and basic operation of the software. - Documentation for any components you purchased separately provides information to configure and install these options. - Release notes or readme files may be included to provide last-minute updates to the system or documentation or advanced technical reference material intended for experienced users or technicians. - For more information on IOM network settings, refer to the Dell PowerConnect M6220 Switch Important Information document and the Dell PowerConnect 6220 Series Port Aggregator White Paper.

-NOTE: Always read the updates first because they often supersede information in other documents.
+Updates are sometimes included with the system to describe changes to the system, software, and/or documentation.
+Always read the updates first because they often supersede information in other documents.